-Volume data can be 2D-filtered in a slice by slice manner, this can produce fast satisfactory results but in some cases, where the signal to noise ratio is quite low, a 3D filtering should be favoured.
-Very weak signals are present in 3D, that is to say on adjacent slices, they may however be almost indistinguishable in 2D due to noise.
-Only a 3D filtering can take into account the 3D information of the signal and reduce the noise.
-Classical filters used for reducing noise are mean, gaussian or median filters.
-Median filter can be favoured since it is more robust to noise and preserve the edges of the objects, it is specially powerful on noisy confocal data images.
+Since volume are treated as stack of 2D images, filtering is performed in 2D in a slice by slice manner.
+This can produce fast satisfactory results but in some cases, where the signal to noise ratio is quite low, a 3D filtering should be favoured.
+In some cases the signal may be so weak that in may appear as noise in 2D slices, but when looking in 3D the signal is present.
+Only a 3D filtering can then successfully reduce noise and enhance this weak 3D signal.
+Classical filters used for reducing noise are mean, Gaussian and median filters (see Fig. 3).
+Median filter can be favoured since it is more robust to noise and preserves more the edges of the objects, it is specially powerful on noisy confocal images.